nicolashernandez/PyRATA/README.rst

 ::
     python3 test_pyrata.py

-Only one test should fail.
-The one named ``test_search_any_class_step_error_step_in_data``.
+The test named ``test_search_any_class_step_error_step_in_data`` may fail.
 It is due to a ``syntactic parsing error - unexpected token type="NAME" with value="pos" at position 35.
 Search an error before this point.`` So far the process of a pattern is not stopped when it encounters a parsing error, we would like to prevent this behavior (expected result).
 So the current obtained result differs from the one expected, and consequently gives a fail.

 Quick overview (in console)
 ==================

 First run python

 ::

     python3